jeremy-edward-bauerle/LegendSRD/edited-output/pirates/hand-edit.md

 as the speed of the wind itself.
 For the sake of simplicity, these rules incorporate four wind
 directions: before the wind, quarter wind, half wind and head wind.

-Before the Wind: The wind is coming directly from the stern of the ship toward the bow.
+**Before the Wind**: The wind is coming directly from the stern of the ship toward the bow.

-Quarter Wind: The wind is blowing against one of the ship's rear quarters, at a roughly 45 degree angle to the length of the ship.
+**Quarter Wind**: The wind is blowing against one of the ship's rear quarters, at a roughly 45 degree angle to the length of the ship.

-Half Wind: The wind is blowing across the ship, at a roughly 90 degree angle to the length of the ship.
+**Half Wind**: The wind is blowing across the ship, at a roughly 90 degree angle to the length of the ship.

-Head Wind: The wind is blowing directly from the bow of the ship toward the stern.
+**Head Wind**: The wind is blowing directly from the bow of the ship toward the stern.

 The Sailing Speed table gives the speed a sailing ship will travel under different wind speeds, presented in the following manner: Speed per Crew Combat Round / Speed per 12 hour period.